-Make Your Own Herbal Tea Blends -- Here's What You Need to Know
+Making Your Own Healing Herbal Teas Is a Game Changer—Here's What You Need to Know

 You may have tried peppermint tea for indigestion or ginger for a cold.
 These single-herb remedies, known to herbalists as "simples," can be effective medicine.
 But plants, like people, thrive in community.
-In nature they seldom grow alone, but rather flourish in close proximity to one another.
+In nature they seldom grow alone, rather they flourish in close proximity to one another.
 In medicinal blends, they work synergistically, meaning that each herb enhances the effects of the others.
 The blend becomes more than the sum of its parts.
 Knowing which herbs to choose, and in what amounts, is both a science and an art.
-Teas should follow this reliable three-part method for creating effective blends, based on the work of renowned herbalist William LeSassier.
+Homemade healing herbal teas should follow this reliable three-part method for creating effective blends, it's based on the work of renowned herbalist William LeSassier.

 The main ingredients in medicinal blends are herbs that directly address a specific health concern.
 Primary herbs make up 70 to 80 percent of a blend.
-There may be one or several primary herbs in a particular tea; in the Good-Digestion Tea, for instance, peppermint and chamomile -- both stomach soothers -- are primary herbs, while the Women's Balancing Tea contains vitex, a hormone regulator.
+There may be one or several primary herbs in a particular tea; in our Good-Digestion Tea, for instance, peppermint and chamomile—both stomach soothers—are primary herbs, while the Women's Balancing Tea contains vitex, a hormone regulator.

 The secondary ingredients in medicinal blends are there to nourish and support the system, often soothing and buffering the effects of the stronger primary herbs.
 Supportive herbs make up 20 to 30 percent of a blend.
 Many are high in minerals and a soothing substance called mucilage.
 Again, one or multiple herbs can occupy this category.
 In these blends, you'll often see licorice in the supportive category.